 As referenced in a previous blog post, understanding the proper method of safely cryopreserving your material is essential, but of equal importance is determining the optimum maintenance temperature.
-There are many factors that go into selecting a maintenance temperature that need to be weighed against cost, process, and equipment considerations.
+There are many factors that need to be considered when selecting an effective maintenance temperature.
+Those factors include volume, handling processes, storage and handling equipment and the impact of multiple short duration exposures.
 In this two part blog series, we’ll discuss four areas that need to be understood to determine the optimum maintenance temperature for advanced therapy material.

 - Control rate freezer to storage box